-- If we consider it as a verb then it means training someone to follow a rigorous set of instructions and also punishing them and enforcing obedience.
+Discipline is the practice of training people to obey rules or a code of behavior, using punishment to correct disobedience.
+If we consider it as a verb then it means training someone to follow a rigorous set of instructions and also punishing them and enforcing obedience.

-- For instance, ’military discipline’ refers to the drill in the use of weapons and strict obedience to military commands.
+For instance, ’military discipline refers to the drill in the use of weapons and strict obedience to military commands.

 On the basis of the above clarifications, it can be said that the discipline is to be seen as a form of specific and rigorous scientific training that will turn out practitioners who have been ‘disciplined by their discipline’ for their own good.

-Definitions of Discipline:
+Definitions of Discipline

-Bryan Turner has pointed at the ecclesiastical meaning, which refers to the order maintained in the church, and at the medical meaning of ‘discipline’ as a medical regimen imposed by a doctor on a patient to the patient’s benefit.
+Bryan TurnerBryan Turner has pointed at the ecclesiastical meaning, which refers to the order maintained in the church, and at the medical meaning of ‘discipline’ as a medical regimen imposed by a doctor on a patient to the patient’s benefit.

 Michel FoucaultAccording to Michel Foucault, ‘discipline’ as a violent political force and practice that is brought to bear on individuals for producing ‘docile bodies’ and minds.

 What is academic discipline?

-- This term has also become a technical term for the organization of learning and the systematic production of new knowledge.
+The term ‘academic discipline’ certainly includes many components of the meaning of the term ‘discipline’ discussed above.
+This term has also become a technical term for the organization of learning and the systematic production of new knowledge.

-- But clearly not every subject taught at institutions shall be termed as a discipline.
+Many times discipline is identified as subjects taught in institutions.
+But clearly not every subject taught at institutions shall be termed as a discipline.

 Meaning of Discipline in Educational Management